lSODAMl/2016_SE_O_TEAM/README.md

 >* html(2).html

 * Command line have to be received in-order.
-1. HTML file number or style number do not exceed md file number
+1. HTML file number or style number must not exceed md file number
-2. If user empty html file or style
+2. If user omit html file name or style type
-  * html file name is same with md file name
+  * html file name is same as md file name
-  * style is plain(default style)
+  * style type is plain(default style)